munaciella/portfolio-v2.0/README.md

-Here’s a README outline based on your project’s features and goals:

----

 # My Portfolio Project

 Welcome to my portfolio project!
 This application showcases my skills, experience, and projects as a junior software developer.
 It’s built with modern technologies and designed to provide an engaging, responsive user experience.